thibautherremans/flowerstore_archi/readme.md

 ## TODO

-- custom endpoints as given in the instructions (overview on stores that have the highest revenue for example)
+- custom endpoints as given in the instructions (overview on stores that have the highest revenue for example).
 - Testing part